Crowded, poor South Asia sees steady rise in coronavirus cases

 “If the situation continues like this, I am sure in the coming week there will be no food left in the market,” he said.

-Sri Lanka, meanwhile, reported an almost-doubling of cases to 18 from 10.
-India’s tally rose to 110, while the total number of cases in the Maldives and Bangladesh rose to 13 and 5, respectively.
+Elsewhere, Sri Lanka reported a near-doubling of cases to 18 from 10.
+India’s tally rose to 110, while total cases in the Maldives and Bangladesh rose to 13 and 8, respectively.

+New Delhi followed several other Indian states by ordering the closure of night clubs and gyms, and banning gatherings of 50 or more people.

+Bangladesh, like other countries in the region, canceled international cricket matches and shut schools until the end of the month.

-On Sunday, Indian Prime Minister Narendra Modi called for regional action to tackle the virus, and he offered $10 million from India to get a regional emergency fund going.
+On Sunday, Indian Prime Minister Narendra Modi offered $10 million from India to get a regional emergency fund going.

 Speaking to fellow South Asian leaders via video conference, Modi said India would also offer rapid response teams and other expertise to deal with the crisis.

-Around the world, the coronavirus has infected nearly 170,000 people, killing more than 6,500 of them, according to a Reuters tally of official data.
+Around the world, the coronavirus has infected nearly 170,000 people and killed more than 6,500, according to a Reuters tally of official data.

-Reporting by Asif Shahzad in Islamabad, Syed Raza Hassan in Karachi, Pakistan, Abdul Qadir Sediqi in Kabul, Storay Karimi in Herat, Afghanistan, Alasdair Pal in New Delhi and Waruna Karunatilake in Colombo; Writing by Alasdair Pal; Editing by Robert Birsel
+Reporting by Asif Shahzad in Islamabad, Syed Raza Hassan in Karachi, Pakistan, Abdul Qadir Sediqi in Kabul, Storay Karimi in Herat, Afghanistan, Alasdair Pal in New Delhi, Ruma Paul in Dhaka and Waruna Karunatilake in Colombo; Writing by Alasdair Pal; Editing by Robert Birsel and Giles Elgood